Building on the Legacy!

 Our Belize Journey

-Ten years ago, JK Students were looking for a new summer mission trip opportunity.
-We weren't interested just finding some cool place to serve so we could have an experience we could keep in a box somewhere but rather for a place and people we could partner with in ministry.
+Eleven years ago, JK Students were looking for a new summer mission trip opportunity.
+We weren't interested in just finding some cool place to serve so we could have an experience we could keep in a box somewhere but rather for a place and people we could partner with in ministry.
 We wanted the ministry and mission to have a significant impact, not only on us but on the people we serve alongside.
 After prayer and some internet searching, we came across Thirst Missions.
 It didn't take long to realize that we have the same goals as Thirst, who helped us get our partnership with El Buen Pastor Church in Orange Walk, Belize set up and running.
-We have served alongside this church for the past seven years and have just started a new partnership with Orange Walk Baptist Church that we are excited about.
+We have served alongside this church for the past eleven years and also started a new partnership with Orange Walk Baptist Church that we are excited about.

 Our ministry in Orange Walk has been significant and important.
 We have learned a lot, gained brothers and sisters, improved living conditions, taught the Bible to children, worshiped, played, laughed, painted, crafted, sweated, mixed a ton of cement, and had an absolute blast doing it.